It’s frustrating to watch visitors search your WordPress site, come up empty, and leave – especially when the right content is just a click away.

 The search itself is also slow and requires a page load.
 If multiple users use the search feature at once, this could slow down your website.

-A poor search experience will cause your users to look elsewhere, and you will lose potential customers or subscribers.
-On our websites, we have witnessed a significant bump in page views with content discovery features like site search.
+A poor search experience will cause your users to go elsewhere, and you will lose potential customers or subscribers.
+On our websites, we have witnessed a significant bump in page views after improving content discovery features like site search.

 Luckily, WordPress is customizable, so you are free to add a better search experience to your site.

-We’ll show you how to create a faster search system with a better user experience and more helpful search results.
+We’ll show you how to create a faster search system with a better user experience and more helpful search results, all without writing any code.

 How to Edit the Search Results Page in WordPress